nballou/gaming-confounds/ms.typ

   I've been really sick the last couple of days and haven't felt like playing much. _(P8748814, man, 21)_ ]

-However, it was not the case that all ill health conditions led to decreased gaming.
-Rather, the crux of this theme was descriptions of physical health problems causing tiredness and thereby limiting their motivation or capacity ot play.
+However, not all ill health conditions led to decreased gaming.
+Rather, the crux of this theme was descriptions of physical health problems causing tiredness and thereby limiting their motivation or capacity to play.
 People whose illness led to substantial fatigue often cited this as a reason that they felt unable to play games, focusing instead on resting or other activities perceived to be less strenuous:

 #quote[
   Fibro flare up continues, but starting to get a little better.
 Pain, fatigue and dizziness make it hard to focus, or muster up energy to play. _(P1859844, woman, 34)_